Student Class Attendance Policy

 A student is placed on Academic Probation and recorded on the student’s transcript as an official part of the student record when a student’s Belmont University grade point average (GPA) in any semester (fall, spring or summer term) or their cumulative Belmont University GPA is less than 2.0.
 Academic probation and academic suspension are not necessarily a process of progressive discipline.
 A student may move immediately to suspension or dismissal if the grade point average meets the criteria indicated in the Academic Standards table above.
 Probation is checked at the end of fall, spring and summer terms.
 Students on probation may take no more than 16 hours while on Academic Probation, and are required and expected with the 16 hour allowance as soon as possible, to repeat courses in which they received a “D” or “F”.
 A student on Academic Probation in the current or last term of enrollment is not in “Good Standing.”

 A student not meeting the minimum grade point average (GPA) on Belmont work as shown in Academic Standards table above will be placed on academic suspension.
 A student placed on academic suspension is ineligible to enroll at Belmont University during their suspension.
-A student who receives a first academic suspension from Belmont may petition for readmission to the university after one semester of non-enrollment.
-A student who receives a second suspension may appeal for readmission after one year from the date of the last suspension.
+A student who receives a first academic suspension from Belmont may petition for readmission to the university after one semester of non-enrollment (see chart below).
+A student who receives a second suspension may appeal for readmission after one year from the date of the last suspension (see chart below).
 A third suspension results in dismissal from the university with no opportunity for readmission.
 Each Academic Suspension is recorded on the Belmont transcript as an official part of the student record.
 Suspension is checked at the end of fall, spring and summer terms.
-A student on suspension may not enroll in the summer semester, but the fall and spring semesters are the semesters counted for suspensions.
+A student on suspension may not enroll/return in the summer term.
 A student on Academic Suspension (including “dismissal”) in the current or last term of enrollment is not in “Good Standing.”

 Ineligible to enroll next semester.